eProsima/Fast-DDS/roadmap.md

 Disclaimer:

-* This section has been last updated in December 2022.
+* This section has been last updated in June 2023.
   Please take into account its content could be obsolete.

 ## Short term